 City of Northridge

-The City of Northridge is the ancient capital of the Kingdom of Imesse and, since the last 25 years, the re-instated capital of the High Kingdom.
+The City of Northridge is the ancient capital of the Kingdom of Imesse and for the last 25 years, the re-instated capital of the High Kingdom.
 The official population is 15,000 souls, but that is a deceptive number as there are still no fewer than 2,500 workers in the city proper that worked on the city's walls each and every day.
-The Court attendees also had large retinues that could be counted to as much as another 1,000 souls on any given day of the week.
+The Court attendees also have large retinues that could be counted to as much as another 1,000 souls on any given day of the week.
+The city is located on a small natural bay along the southern shore of the great Graywater Lake.
+The bay opens into the Lake on its north side and the opening is more than 2,000 yards wide.
+It is partially protected by a series of rocky islands that stretch across more than half the bay's width and protect the harbor from the worst of the seasonal weather.
+The bay is naturally quite deep, dropping quickly only a short distance from the coarse, pebbled strand.
+The bay is surrounded by bluffs that rise as high as 100' above the surface of the water, but these bluffs are only close to the shore at the two ends of the bay's opening.
+The bluffs that rise south of the city reach their peak nearly a mile from the water.
 The High King resides at the King's Keep, a large and nearly blindingly white castle built on a large bluff overlooking the town and the harbor.
 Surrounding the castle are several acres of stone buildings, shops, stables and houses where the officials of the city and of the High King's household live and work.
 The castle was declared complete just last summer, and a huge festival and tournament was held in celebration.
 The city's population swelled to nearly 30,000 that summer.
 Since the completion of the castle, the work on the city's walls has taken over the labors of the community.
 One large towered gatehouse is nearly complete on the southern King's Road, and two more are just being started further along the wall's course in either direction.
 Currently, only a little more than three-fourths of a mile of wall has been built, but as the foundations of the contruct are plainly evident, the scope of the project is incredible.

 Demographics